TheNextGuy32/peace-of-westfalia/rules.md

 #### Engage in Diplomacy

-At the beginning of Engage in Diplomacy, all Players that Combatted Heresy secretly either place a cube of their color in their hand or don’t.
+At the beginning of Engage in Diplomacy, all Players that Combatted Heresy secretly either place a cube of their color in their hand or don't.
 Players that reveal a cube place their cube in Engage in Diplomacy and engage in the following actions in order.
 Players that did not reveal a cube place their remaining cube in Wage War.

 ##### Play the Diplomacy Game